-At Convertize, offering the best customer experience has always been a priority.
-Since the first day we launched our A/B Testing software we have offered in-app support with Intercom.
-So why did we look for Intercom alternatives in 2019?
-And why did we choose to combine a Messaging App with Email Marketing Automation software as the best way of providing customer support?
+At Convertize, we try to offer the best customer experience possible.
+Since the day we first launched our A/B testing tool, we have offered in-app support with Intercom.
+So, why did we look for Intercom alternatives in 2022?
+And why did we choose to combine a messaging app with email marketing automation software as the best way of providing customer support?

-In this article, we offer an in-depth comparison of the 9 best Customer Messaging Apps & Intercom Alternatives
+In this article, we offer an in-depth comparison of the 10 best Customer Messaging Apps & Intercom Alternatives.

-- Drift: Often seen as the 2nd after Intercom, but poor loading speed
+- Drift: Often seen as the main alternative to Intercom.

-- Crisp: Best technical alternative, but poor customer support
+- Crisp: The best technical alternative, but lacking in support

-- HelpCrunch: A serious alternative to Intercom and Drift
+- HelpCrunch: A competitor for both Intercom and Drift

 We also consider whether combining different types of software could provide a better all-round package.
 Our research included the very best Help Desk and Email Marketing Automation software.